lexiforest/curl_cffi/docs/impersonate.rst

 Supported browser versions
 --------------------------

-Supported impersonate versions, as supported by our `fork <https://github.com/yifeikong/curl-impersonate>`_ of `curl-impersonate <https://github.com/lwthiker/curl-impersonate>`_:
+``curl_cffi`` supports the same browser versions as supported by our `fork <https://github.com/yifeikong/curl-impersonate>`_ of `curl-impersonate <https://github.com/lwthiker/curl-impersonate>`_:

 However, only Chrome-like browsers are supported.
 Firefox support is tracked in `#59 <https://github.com/yifeikong/curl_cffi/issues/59>`_.

+Browser versions will be added **only** when their fingerprints change.
+If you see a version, e.g. chrome122, were skipped, you can simply impersonate it with your own headers and the previous version.

+If you are trying to impersonate a target other than a browser, use ``ja3=...`` and ``akamai=...`` to specify your own customized fingerprints.
+See below for details.

 - chrome99
 - chrome100